tompazourek/RazorHtmlMinifier.Mvc5/README.md

 The entire source code is just a [single file](https://github.com/tompazourek/RazorHtmlMinifier.Mvc5/blob/master/src/RazorHtmlMinifier.Mvc5/MinifyingMvcWebRazorHostFactory.cs), feel free to view it.

-The minification applied is very trivial as you can [see here](https://github.com/tompazourek/RazorHtmlMinifier.Mvc5/blob/master/src/RazorHtmlMinifier.Mvc5/MinifyingMvcWebRazorHostFactory.cs#L47-L55).
+The minification applied is very trivial.
 It basically:

-- replaces multiple white-space characters next to each other with a single space;
+- replaces any amount of whitespace characters with a single space;
-- replaces multiple white-space characters containing line breaks with a single line break.
+- replaces any newline character with just the line feed character (`\n`);
+- if there's a sequence of whitespace characters and newlines, it only takes the first in the sequence.

 The minification process is deliberately trivial so that its behaviour would be easy to understand and expect.